10 Easy-to-Grow Herbs for a Thriving Kitchen Garden

-You don’t need a ton of space and you don’t have to start from seed, either.
+You don’t need a ton of space, and you don’t have to start from seed, either.
+Herbs transplant pretty well.

-Other alternatives include buying small potted plants from grocery stores and nurseries, just make sure it says “organic”.
+Other alternatives include buying small potted herbs from the garden nursery; just make sure they say “organic.”

-To grow a successful herb garden, you’ll need access to ample sunlight, water, good soil, and a few containers.
+To grow a thriving herb garden, you’ll need access to ample sunlight, a good organic soil mix, a few containers, and water.

 Easy-to-Grow Herbs for a Culinary Herb Garden